svenmuennich/github-commander/README.md

     All fields must be set; `name` and `description` must both be strings with at least 3 characters and at most 200 characters.
 The `templateFile` must be a path relative to the location of the configuration file.

+* `pullRequestTemplate` - _optional_: A simplified template definition, e.g.:

+    ```yml
+    pullRequestTemplate:
+      templateFile: './pull-request-templates/default.md'
+    ```

+    The `templateFile` must be a path relative to the location of the configuration file.

 * `repositorySettings` – _optional_: Currently only supports configuring protected branches, with some if its options (the example should be self explanatory):

     ```yaml